 It’s relatively uncommon for women to orgasm through intercourse alone.
 In fact, according to a 2017 study, only about 18 percent of women achieve orgasm through penetration alone — meaning no hands, mouth, or toys needed.
 More often than not, clitoral stimulation is required, or at least beneficial, when it comes to orgasming during sex.

 However, even if you haven’t experienced a vaginal orgasm, that doesn’t mean it’s impossible.
 Some believe that the G spot may be the key to women achieving orgasm during penetration.
-But believe that vaginal orgasms don’t even exist, so it can be difficult to separate fact from fiction.
+But

 What is the G spot?